 Cancer genetics is not yet a recognized specialty or subspecialty of the Accreditation Council for Graduate Medical Education (ACGME), making this fellowship program a one-of-a-kind training opportunity.
-Upon program completion fellows receive a training certificate from the Genomic Medicine Institute of the Cleveland Clinic Lerner Research Institute.
+However, our Cancer Genomic Medicine Fellowship is affiliated with the Cleveland Clinic’s ACGME-certified Hematology/Oncology Fellowship program, which serves as the parent program to the Cancer Genomic Medicine Fellowship.
+Upon program completion, fellows receive a training certificate from the Genomic Medicine Institute of the Cleveland Clinic Lerner Research Institute.

 How many fellows participate in this program per year?

-The program can support one new trainee per year, with a maximum of two fellows enrolled simultaneously.
+The program can support two new trainees per year, for a total of four trainees.

 How long does the program last?

 A minimum of two years is required, with extension to three years possible, dependent upon completion of the research project.

 What have recent graduates done with this training?

 Our graduates have used this training as a successful launching point to academic careers in cancer genomics.
 All alumnae currently hold faculty positions or lead clinical genetics programs or translational science laboratories, both nationally and across the world.

 Program graduates, by date of completion, include: